googleothu/dev-portfolio/README.md

-# deve-portfolio
+# dev-portfolio
-A developer portfolio website that showcases the knowledge and styles I have pertaining to computer science
+A developer portfolio website that showcases my knowledge of the different topic.